The 26th Ohio Veteran Volunteer Infantry:

 SPECIAL ANNOUNCEMENT for 26th Ohio Descendants and friends:

-and a special appendix devoted to the regiment's soldiers who were incarcerated in Confederate prisons.
-There are
+photos, another map, and a new chapter devoted to the regiment's soldiers who were incarcerated in Confederate

-several other format changes that will make the third edition truly unique.
-It's too soon to determine a possible
+prisons.
+There are several other format changes that makes the third edition truly unique.

 departed boys are looking down with a wryly smile!